sensorian/sensorian-imagebuilder/README.md

 Usage
 -----

-1. Create the ~/install\_from\_here directory on the Raspberry Pi.
-2. Copy all files from this repository into that directory.
+1. Install the latest Raspbian image to your Pi following [this official guide](https://www.raspberrypi.org/documentation/installation/installing-images/)
+2a.
+Once it is connected to the Internet, download this repository to a folder of your choice.
+2b.
+You can download it as a zip file or use `git clone https://github.com/sensorian/sensorian-imagebuilder.git`.
-3. Make the file executable. chmod +x build\_rpi.sh
+3. Change to the download directory and make the build script executable. `chmod +x build_rpi.sh`
-4. Run the build script. ./build\_rpi.sh
+4. Run the build script and reboot when completed! `./build_rpi.sh`

 Pre-Built Images
 ----------------